I like lists and here is a list. Not as exciting as ski days, but arguably more hygge.

 Flowers for Algernon- Daniel Keyes- Really enjoyed.
 Can’t believe I didn’t read this in middle school.

 Valley of Giants- Lauren DeLauney Miller- A lot of fun to read about all the bad bold women out there slaying in Yosemite.
 I have always had this feeling that you don’t climb in Yosemite unless you are really good.
-But then you see how mostly people who didn’t know shit from shinola when it came to climbing just showed up and figured it out.
+But then you see how mostly people who didn’t know shit from shinola just showed up and figured it out.
 I have climbed a few routes in Yosemite at this juncture and I did feel like I belonged, which was surprising.

 Dare to Lead- Brene Brown.
 In progress.
 Maybe forever in progress.